egonw/create-bridgedb-metabolites/README.md

   groovy createDerby.groovy
   ```

-6. open the file in PathVisio
+6. Test the resulting Derby file by opening it in PathVisio

+7. Use the BridgeDb QC tool to compare it with the previous mapping file

 References
 ----------